 Key design decisions:

-fix_sql_error+ retry loop handles LLM SQL generation mistakes automatically - Schema in system prompt — the agent always has full schema context, reducing hallucinated column names
+fix_sql_error+ retry loop handles LLM SQL generation mistakes automatically - Schema in system prompt: the agent always has the full schema, so it invents fewer column names

 StateGraphmanages the agent-tool loop cleanly with conditional edges